 “Content is king” – a slogan marketers have lived by in recent years.
 Whether you’re a TV celebrity, a small start-up or a multi-million dollar corporation, chances are high that you’ve heard of the importance of content marketing.
 And with that in mind we started to create dozens of landing pages, we filled up our websites with blog articles and pushed social media posts to our followers.
-But what exactly is ‘content’?
+But what exactly is ‘content’ or a content strategy?
 And how do we fit it into our bigger marketing strategy?

 We can trace the beginning of content marketing back to the shift from push to pull marketing.
 Instead of merely selling our products, we realised we had to offer our potential customers something valuable, something that they would be interested in so we could convince them of our remarkable products and offers.
 And with that, we started to create content.